computer-lab/computerlab.io/source/_posts/art-data-landscape.md

 advertising data (boring).

-I read somewhere that one of the reasons people like studying art is that it's basically illustrated history, or like history as told by quirked-up aesthetes as opposed to history as told by economists and military experts.
+I read somewhere that one of the reasons people like studying art is that it's basically illustrated history; history as told by quirked-up aesthetes as opposed to economists and military experts.
 The history of surplus.
 And contemporary art is also a sort of map of surplus, a "topology of particular places" as Boris Groys.

 I think for all the reasons above, the art data landscape is pretty crowded with projects started by entrepreneurs who wanted a nice lifestyle business, or academics looking for a suitable data set to